-{\bf Boson stars:} The standard cosmological model posits that dark matter consists of weakly interacting massive particles (WIMPs).
+The standard cosmological model posits that dark matter consists of weakly interacting massive particles (WIMPs).
 While this assumption aligns well with large-scale cosmic observations (scales of megaparsecs and larger) ($\geq Mpc$), it faces challenges at smaller galactic scales.
-Discrepancies such as the core-cusp problem, the diversity problem, the missing satellites problem, and the too-big-to-fail problem arise \cite{Tulin:2017ara}.
+A few discrepancies between observations and model predictions, such as the core-cusp problem, the diversity problem, the missing satellites problem, and the too-big-to-fail problem, arise \cite{Tulin:2017ara}.
 Self-interacting dark matter has been proposed as a potential solution \cite{Spergel:1999mh,Dave:2000ar}, as particle collisions within this model can mitigate the formation of sharp density cusps.
-Furthermore, if dark matter is composed of ultralight scalar particles with a mass below one electronvolt $m \leq eV$ and a weak repulsive self-interaction, it could form a Bose-Einstein condensate (BEC) with long-range correlations.
-This BEC scenario has been proposed as a potential explanation for the aforementioned galactic scale discrepancies \cite{Tkachev:1986tr,Goodman:2000tg,Peebles:2000yy}.
+Furthermore, if dark matter is composed of ultralight scalar particles with a mass below one electronvolt $m \leq eV$ and a weak repulsive self-interaction, it could form a Bose-Einstein condensate (BEC) \cite{harko1} with long-range correlations.
+This BEC scenario has been proposed as a potential explanation for the dark matter crisis on small (i.e. galactic) scales \cite{Tkachev:1986tr,Goodman:2000tg,Peebles:2000yy,harko2}.

 Regarding the composition and inner structure of compact objects, the most massive pulsars \cite{Demorest, Antoniadis, recent} observed over the last 15 years or so are putting constraints on different equations-of-state, since any mass-to-radius relationship that predicts a highest mass lower than the observed ones must be ruled out.
 In order to model a certain star, it would be advantageous to know both its mass and its radius, which is not always the case as measuring the radius is way more difficult.
 There are some good strange quark star candidates, see e.g. Table 5 of \cite{Weber} or Table 1 of \cite{Maxim}, and also the recently discovered massive pulsar PSR J0740+6620 \cite{pulsar1, pulsar2, pulsar3} and the strangely light object HESS \cite{hess}, where both the stellar mass and radius are known observationally.